SamAlexMunro/CanvasTemplate/README.md

 Simple Angular canvas template project, with some helper utilities to get you started.

-Check `app.component.html` for starting references to functions and canvas element
+Check `app.component.ts` for starting references to functions and canvas element

 ## Install